 For many years Daniel was a bachelor.
 Perhaps it was during those days as a single man that he was able to save his modest earnings and use them later in life.
 His status changed in 1892 (apparently when he accepted the principalship in William Township) when he was about 34.
 If he asked his wife-to-be's father for her hand, her father, Rev. Jacob Runk, might have been impressed by the enterprising educator my great grandpa was, because Runk's father had also been a school superintendent.
 Daniel's first wife was M. Ella Runk, who is believed sadly to have died in childbirth, since her passing happened after she and Daniel had been married less than a year.
 That is likely another point of empathy between the men, because Reverend Runk seems to have lost both his wives to giving birth.

 Daniel's second marriage was to Minnie (nee Kepler) Romberger, who had herself been widowed.
 Minnie's first husband was J J Greenhoe, a physician who passed young from a known heart ailment.
 While Greenhoe's practice was in Williamstown, he and Minnie lived in nearby Tower City, about four miles away.
 After her husband's untimely death, it is probable she came to Williamstown to live with or be close to her sister, who had married into a prominent Williamstown lumbering family, the Budds.
 It seems probable Daniel and Minnie met in Williamstown, as their marriage certificate states they were both residents; he is listed as a public school teacher, and she as a housekeeper.
+I need to double check, but if memory serves, the officiant was Rev. W. H. Dale.
 For many years I have puzzled over their marriage certificate which appears to say they married in "River City" but only in 2013 did I find out that Allen Budd had moved to Reiner City to take over running his father's place, and then found that Daniel and Minnie had married at Mr. Budd's home March 6, of 1895.
 Ah handwriting... not River, but Reiner City.
 The whole thing is laughable anyway, because on the marriage license, it is very clearly written "Do Not Publish" but there it was in the Harrisburg Telegraph, run by the McAlarneys who married into my family via Daniel's grandma Eva's kids from her second marriage.
 A joke perhaps?